DarkTornado/DeepDarkLicense/TypeC.md

 3. Works including software that the `Deep Dark License` has been applied cannot be used commercially.

-4. Unless you use the work including the software that `Deep Dark License` is applied as it is, you must disclose everything such as the source code of the work in a form that anyone can notice.
+4. In any form, if you use the work including the software that `Deep Dark License` is applied, you must disclose everything such as the source code of the work in a form that anyone can notice.

 5. For works including software that the `Deep Dark License` has been applied, the guidelines set by the copyright holder take precedence over the license and Non-copyright person(s) or equivalents cannot interfere with the guidelines set by the copyright holder.